khanshoaib3/minecraft-access/doc/FEATURES.md

 ## Book Editing

-The [Book Editing Screen](https://minecraft.wiki/w/Book_and_Quill#Writing) is special in that it has nothing to do with item management and has no slot groups.
+The [Book Editing Screen](https://minecraft.wiki/w/Book_and_Quill#Writing) is a special screen that has nothing to do with item management thus has no slot group.
 We've added some not re-mappable keys and narration cues to make it 100% accessible.
 This section as a brief guide on how to use this screen, listing the keys corresponding to the functions.